dcordiercnrs/VIMS-IR_uncertainties/README.md

    form of 2 HDF5 files:
    - `stoDFrame_CubeData_NEW.hdf5` (48 KB) containing global features of employed cubes.
    - `stoDFrame_PavData_NEW.hdf5` (79 MB) containing the data of 3x3 pixels blocks picked-up in cubes. this way, any colleague, can potentially reproduce exactly the work we have done.
+Each of these compressed file contains a `Pandas` *DataFrame* which can be read and use *as it* in provided Jupyter notebooks.
+Of course, the interested reader can generate his/her own `HF5` file.

 ## Tools